 Wet Leather and Stains on your clothes

 During weddings I usually run in all directions trying to capture everything happening.
 When the weather is hot, my shirt can easily be completely wet.
-As a result the leather gets wet too and leaves some stain on my shirt, on the shoulders and under the armpit.
+As a result the leather gets wet too and leaves some stains on my shirt, on the shoulders and under the armpit.
 Given I was wearing a pretty nice and expensive shirt (I am French), that’s something that bothers me.

-In consequence, I have a set of dedicated shirts that I use with this system.
+Consequently, I have a set of dedicated shirts that I use with this system.

 Finally, if you shoot several weddings in a weekend, keep in mind wet leather requires time to completely dry.
 You might feel a bit of discomfort on Sunday morning when wearing the still wet system.